davidlidebrandt/milestone-project-4/README.md

 * *As a user I want to be able to sign up to save my contact details for an even faster and smoother checkout and overall user experience.*

+When proceeding to the Stripe checkout payment from the bag logged in users will have the email field pre filled.

 * *As a user I want the sign up process to be fast, smooth and easy to understand so that I quickly get access to the features provided.*

-Signing up is easy and easy to find by clicking the account icon which is located in the header and can be accessed from any page.
+Signing up is easy by entering a username, email address and password and then confirming the email by clicking the link sent.
+The sign up page is easy to find by clicking the account icon which is located in the header and can be accessed from any page.

 #### Logged in/Signed up user

 * *When signing up I want to confirm my email address to ensure my email is connected to my account.*

+Upon registration all users are sent an email where they must confirm their email address by clicking the link sent in the mail to the email address that was entered when singing up.

-* *As a logged in user I want to easily be able to edit my profile contact and credit card details incase that is needed.*
+* *As a logged in user I want to easily be able to edit my profile contact details incase that is needed.*

+The profile page is easy to find by pressing the user icon and then account.
+Updating the profile is easy and only requirers a user to update the details in the form and then pressing the update button.

 * *As a logged in user I want to be able to write my own reviews and add ratings on the products on the page.*

+Writing own reviews as a logged in user is easy, by navigating to single products page, scrolling down the page and pressing write a review a form for submitting a review is displayed.
+By filling out the form and pressing submit the review is added.